ffrouin/suspicious/README.md

 On the backend node, you may see all your log files in the */path/to/my/backend/scripts* path as *node_name*.fail2ban.log.
 When you've got all your files in it, you are ready to configure the Makefile that will allow data formatting for the frontend.

-## Backend

-The backend consist in a Makefile that will call the perl backend script for each fail2ban node.
-The perl backend will process each node logs and produce a non-persistent CSV file that will report weekly IT threats activity.
-As a complement, the perl backend will store it threat events in the CSV tree database accessible from the frontend.

-So, you choose to put the working dir of the suspicious backend wherever you like.
-Maybe in a parent directory of your web server root directory...

-### Makefile

-### Crontab

-In order to refresh the frontend every week, update your crontab :

-30 3 * * 1 cd */path/to/my/backend/scripts/* && make 2>&1 >/dev/null